robbkidd/chef_hostname/README.md

 hostname node['set_fqdn']
 ```

-There is no need to `lazy` arguments to templates and filenames when this is used since it forces itself to run at compile-time.
+There is no need to "lazy" arguments to templates and filenames when this is used since it forces itself to run at compile-time.

 ```ruby
 hostname node.name